 1. Severing connections with law enforcement except through retirement or disability; with the exception of Lifetime Members;

-2. Failure to acquire or maintain a Texas Peace Officer License, with the exception of Lifetime Members;
+2. Failure to acquire or maintain a Texas Peace Officer License, with the exception of Lifetime and Retired Members;

 3. Non-payment of dues (when required); or